 Staff must follow the school's procedures for dealing with children who go missing, particularly on repeat occasions.
-The school's procedure for dealing with children who go missing can be found in the School's Attendance Policy.
-All unexplained or unauthorised absences will be followed up in accordance with this policy.
+The school's procedure for dealing with children who go missing can be found the school's Attendance Policy.
+All unexplained or unauthorised absences will be followed up in accordance with this Policy.
+All unexplained or unauthorised absences will be followed up in accordance with this Policy.